gparraMstr/censys-assessment/README.md

      ```

 3. **Set Up Environment Variables**
+Environment variables are explained in more details in following section [Environment Variables](#environment-variables).
+Below, a quick set of instructions are laid out for setting up these variables.

    - **Frontend**:
      Create a `.env` file in the root directory with the following variables: